-Because of the large numbers of these legacy scanners available, we have also integrated and tested with the MagTek MICRImage check scanners.
-To use the MagTek MICRImage, please install the drivers from https://www.magtek.com/support/micrimage.
-If you're in the market for new scanners, we highly recommend using the Canon CR-series though.
+Because of the large number of these legacy scanners available, we have also integrated and tested with the MagTek MICRImage check scanners.
+To use the MagTek MICRImage, please install the drivers from MICRImage.
+Once on the "software" page scroll down to the OCX title and download the MICRImage OCX - PN99510045 - v112.